Fiona83/Angela-Yus-python-bootcamp/README.md

 > For this project, instead of sending SMS I used Email as an alert.
 Because I don't want to sign up a bounch of account.

-> Explain the environment variable ting here!
+> Explain the environment variable thing here!

 Day 36 Stock News